soumiksbiswas/digit_recognition/README.md

-# Project Title: Arabic Handwritten digit recognition
+# Arabic Handwritten digit recognition
 # Details
 • Developed a model using dense and convolutional neural networks on a Kaggle dataset comprising 60k+ training and 10k+ test images